jiakuan/gwt-gradle-plugin/doc/latest/Configuration.md

     // Optional: EXPERIMENTAL: Enables Javascript output suitable for post-compilation by Closure Compiler (defaults to OFF) closureFormattedOutput = false
   }

+  // Optional: Configures the GWT test runner gwtTest {
+    //
+    // All options in 'gwt' closure (except 'gwtVersion') can be overridden here
+    //

+    // Please check `GwtTestOptions` for more options }
 }